Cucurbita pepo: Subdivision

-It has been proposed that the domesticated forms of Cucurbita pepo are a compilospecies of C. pepo subsp. fraterna and C. pepo subsp. texana.
+It has been proposed that the domesticated forms of C. pepo are a compilospecies of C. pepo subsp. fraterna and C. pepo subsp. texana.
 A 1989 study on the origins and development of C. pepo suggested that the original wild specimen was a small round fruit and that the modern pumpkin is its direct descendant.
 This investigation proposed that the crookneck, ornamental gourd, and scallop are early variants, and that the acorn is a cross between the scallop and pumpkin.

-Based on genetic allele analysis, two distinct groups occur within domesticated Cucurbita pepo: pumpkin, calabaza, criolla, and marrow squash are in one; and ornamental gourds, crookneck, acorn, scallop, and a few others in the second one.
+Based on genetic allele analysis, two distinct groups occur within domesticated C. pepo: pumpkin, calabaza, criolla, and marrow squash are in one; and ornamental gourds, crookneck, acorn, scallop, and a few others in the second one.
 C. pepo subsp. fraterna is genetically closer to the first group and C. pepo subsp. texana is genetically closer to the second group.

 Subspecies fraterna

-This subspecies was formerly considered a separate species Cucurbita fraterna by some authorities but modern biosystematics has placed it as a subspecies of Cucurbita pepo.
+This subspecies was formerly considered a separate species called C. fraterna by some authorities, but modern biosystematics has placed it as a subspecies of C. pepo.
 The isozymes are similar between Cucurbita pepo subsp. pepo, and all studied C. fraterna alleles are also found in C. pepo subsp. pepo.
 It is native to Tamaulipas and Nuevo León, Mexico.
 This subspecies has not been domesticated.
 It is considered to be the progenitor and nearest relative of the domesticated subspecies C. pepo subsp. pepo which is found in the same areas as C. pepo subsp. fraterna.
 It was first formally described by Liberty Hyde Bailey in 1943, in Gentes Herbarum.

 Unlike most wild Cucurbita, some specimens of C. fraterna have been found without bitter fruit.
 Its usual habitat is dry upland scrub areas.
 It blooms in September and fruits ripen in December.

 Subspecies texana

-This subspecies was formerly considered a separate species Cucurbita texana by some authorities before being reclassified as a subspecies of Cucurbita pepo.
+This subspecies was formerly considered a separate species C. texana by some authorities before being reclassified as a subspecies of C. pepo.
 A common name is Texas gourd.
 This subspecies is mesophytic and native to Texas, primarily the southeastern region where it can be found in or near sandy riverbeds.
 It is found only in the wild.
 It is possibly a progenitor and close relative of the domesticated subspecies Cucurbita pepo subsp. ovifera, though they are native to different areas.
 The fraterna subspecies is also closely related.
 It was first collected 1835 by J. L. Berlandier in southern Texas.
 It was formally described as Tristemon texanus by George Heinrich Adolf Scheele in 1848 and transferred to the genus Cucurbita by Asa Gray in 1850.

-Cultivars

-C. pepo includes a wide assortment of varieties and cultivars: